-We took Ben’s parents to our favorite gluten-free-friendly restaurant, Club Car, on Saturday night (after getting their pizza to go on Friday night – can you say obsessed?!) and I was this close to ordering the dish I’m sharing with you today, Salmon Provencal.
+We took Ben’s parents to our favorite, local GF-friendly restaurant, Club Car, on Saturday night (after getting their pizza to go on Friday night – can you say obsessed?!) and I was this close to ordering the dish I’m sharing with you today, Salmon Provencal.

 If you never cook with salmon, I can almost guarantee this preparation will be your gateway recipe.
 The reason I didn’t order it on Saturday was because I’d eaten it, ahem, THREE times the week before.
 Cannot get enough!

 Seared salmon filets are drizzled with a luscious pan sauce made from freshly chopped tomatoes, chicken broth, wine (optional but come on…) garlic, butter, lemon and an obnoxious amount of capers.
 Absolutely stunning and so, so easy.
 We’re talking 10 minutes of cooking time and just one skillet – you’re going to lick. your. plate.
 Lincoln walked in the kitchen the first time I made it and said, “That smells AMAzing!”
 Didn’t think I could love that kid any more.

 A note on salmon: Atlantic salmon is almost always the cheaper option at the grocery store, but it’s a bit too fishy-tasting in my opinion.
 I usually go for sockeye, or King if it’s on mega sale.
 Also, don’t turn your nose up at frozen salmon – it’s usually frozen right after it’s been caught so it’s extremely fresh.
 Lastly, if the skin weirds you out, ask the person working behind the counter to slice it off – it takes them 30 seconds!

 First score the bottom of 1 large, vine-ripened tomato with an “X” then drop it into a small pot of boiling water.
 Remove when the skin starts to peel away, 30 seconds, then peel it off and finely chop the tomato.